hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Chè bột lọc bọc dừa: another chè, crunchy coconut bits wrapepd inside of chewy tapioca flour
 - Chè trôi nước: very similar to the previous chè, the filling is mung beans, and the water part is _very_ gingerish
 - Coconut ice cream: because it seems too easy (and delicious) not to make my own
+- Bánh bèo: love these small rice cakes, especially the wet version with a lot of fish sauce

 ## Malaysia